 Hello, I am Hee Seo [Hee-Suh] Chun, a communication and visual designer, graduated from Carnegie Mellon University's School of Design Undergraduate program in 2019.
-I am currently working as an associate designer at AKQA, actively seeking for relocation opportunities.
+In recent history I’ve crafted digital products at AKQA, and I am currently working at Huge Inc as a visual designer.

 The American Institute of Graphic Arts, or AIGA, conducted a census of over 13,000 designers.
 Lens is a book containing typographic visualizations of analyzed and categorized datas of the AIGA design census.